diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 ["privacy sandbox"](https://www.blog.google/products/chrome/building-a-more-private-web){:target="_blank"} initiative,
 with was about to restrict third-party cookies.
-This announcement was made due to the trend for privacy, supported by Apple Safari [in 2020](https://www.theverge.com/2020/3/24/21192830/apple-safari-intelligent-tracking-privacy-full-third-party-cookie-blocking){:target="_blank"}
+This announcement was made due to the trend for privacy, earlier supported by Apple Safari [in 2020](https://www.theverge.com/2020/3/24/21192830/apple-safari-intelligent-tracking-privacy-full-third-party-cookie-blocking){:target="_blank"}
 and [Mozilla Firefox](https://support.mozilla.org/en-US/kb/third-party-cookies-firefox-tracking-protection?redirectslug=disable-third-party-cookies&redirectlocale=en-US){:target="_blank"}.
 Yet, Google Chrome occupies the major stake of the browser market, that is why its actions are more important, than those of its rivals.